psqnt/sats_standard/README.md

 ## Example Crontab

-On a computer running 24/7 (Always On) - created a crontab and add this to it (make sure it is the correct path to your project)
+On a computer running 24/7 (Always On) - create a crontab and add this to it (make sure it is the correct path to your project)

 Open crontab edit
 ```